 Hello frends!
 I am an artist.
 My roots take place in St.Petersburg, which has great architecture, culture and history that influenced me once and forever.
 Today, in the times of technical progress, mass production and new artificial materials I search for inspiration in the foundation of the Arts - old Russian Orthodox icons, Renaissance and folk cultures.
-I seek out look for new shapes and images within my themes using different materials, but my favorite is glass for its plasticit... [more]
+I seek out look for new shapes and images within my themes using different materials, but my favorite is glass for its plasticity and abi... [more]

-Down The Digital Black Hole
+Down the Digital Black Hole

 Natalie Hegert wanders the graveyards of MySpace and Friendster and ponders how the digital era's archives will be preserved.